Tempo logotype

 Making estimates that account for uncertainty

-Ranged estimates allow you to manage that uncertainty throughout the life of your projects.
-Instead of trying to capture all the what-ifs, buts and maybes in one magic number, you enter your estimates based on best-case and worst-case scenarios.
-Plus, instead of working toward one deterministic deadline date, you work toward a range of finish dates.
-This is a more realistic and accurate way of setting expectations for everyone involved—contributors, customers, and stakeholders.
+Instead of trying to capture every what-if in one number, you estimate based on best-case and worst-case scenarios.
+Instead of working toward one deterministic deadline, you work toward a range of finish dates.
+This is a more honest way to set expectations with contributors, customers, and stakeholders.

 5 steps to making ranged estimates